-Oro-Medonte continues to thrive with the official groundbreaking of the alluring “Vettä Nordic Spa”
+Oro-Medonte continues to thrive with the official groundbreaking of the alluring “Vettä Nordic Spa” for immediate release

 ORO-MEDONTE, ON (NOVEMBER 14, 2019) – Vettä Nordic Spa, a luxurious outdoor day spa has officially broken ground in the beautiful Oro-Medonte bringing the rich tradition of sauna use in Finland and Scandinavia, to be built on a 26-acre parcel of land within Horseshoe Valley nestled in a serene forest of mature maples and pines at the top of the Horseshoe Resort.
 Vettä is only a one-hour drive north from the GTA.